Luizfelipe25/desafio-grafico-atualizado/README.md

 [EN-US]

-This is a refactor of my first project.
+This is a refactor of my first small project.

 You can visit in: https://graficoderendimentos.vercel.app/